$\Lambda$-buildings associated to quasi-split groups over $\Lambda$-valued fields: Introduction

 A more general approach due to Bruhat and Tits (\cite{ BruhatTits1}, \cite{ BruhatTits2}) mainly consists in generalizing the construction as a quotient of $\mathbf{G}(\mathbb{K})$ by a maximal compact subgroup.
 Unfortunately, maximal compact subgroups need not be pairwise conjugate in general.
 That is why, for an arbitrary reductive group $\GB$ over a $\Lambda$-valued field with $\Lambda\subset \R$, Bruhat and Tits' construction relies on the use of parahoric subgroups.
 More precisely, they start by defining the standard apartment $\A$ of their building as an affine space endowed with an action by affine transformations of the group $N$ of rational points of the normalizer $\mathbf{N}$ of a maximal $\mathbb{K}$-split torus of $\mathbf{G}$.
 The root system $\Phi$ of $\mathbf{G}$ can be regarded as a set of affine maps on $\A$.
 Then, for each element $x$ of $\A$, Bruhat and Tits define a parahoric subgroup $P_x\subset G$, which depends on the values $\alpha(x)$, for $\alpha\in \Phi$.
 They finally define $\I=\I(\Kb,\omega,\GB)$ as the set $\mathbf{G}(\mathbb{K}) \times \A /\sim$, where $\sim$ is an equivalence relation on $\mathbf{G}(\mathbb{K}) \times \A$ whose definition involves the parahoric subgroups $P_x$ for $x\in \A$.
 The group $\mathbf{G}(\mathbb{K})$ acts on $\I$ by $g \cdot [g',x]=[gg',x]$, for $g,g'\in \mathbf{G}(\mathbb{K})$ and $x\in \A$, so that $P_x$ is the stabilizer of $x$ in $G$ for each $x$.
 This is the approach we follow in this paper to deal with the case when $\Lambda$ is not necessarily contained in $\mathbb{R}$.

-For that purpose, we start from a Chevalley-Steinberg system of the quasi-split group $\mathbf{G}$ (i.e. a parametrization of the root groups $\mathbf{U}_\alpha$ of $\mathbf{G}$ taking into account the Galois extension $\widetilde{\mathbb{K}} / \mathbb{K}$ that splits $\mathbf{G}$).
-To such a pining, we associate a space $\I$.
+For that purpose, when $\mathbf{G}$ is assumed to be a quasi-split group, we can consider a Chevalley-Steinberg system (i.e. a parametrization of the root groups $\mathbf{U}_\alpha$ of $\mathbf{G}$ taking into account the Galois extension $\widetilde{\mathbb{K}} / \mathbb{K}$ that splits $\mathbf{G}$).
+To such a pinning, we associate a space $\I$.
 We then need to prove that it is a $\Lambda$-building.
 A part of the proof consists in proving that $G$ satisfies certain decompositions, namely the Iwasawa decomposition and the Bruhat decomposition.
 To prove them, we generalize the proof by Bruhat and Tits to our framework.
 After proving these decompositions, the main issue is to prove that certain retractions are $1$-Lipschitz continuous.
 When $\Lambda\subset \R$, a standard proof of this property uses the fact that the line segments of $\R$ are compacts.
 This is no longer true in our framework and we thus need some additional work to prove this property.